 Four years later, Isaac had returned to Bureau County, Illinois so that his family could care for him during his final illness.
-There is no mention of Anna in his will.
-She might have died giving birth to their son, Robert, or she may have succumbed from the same disease that later killed her husband.
+In his will dated May 28, 1874, Isaac speaks of his children, Robert and Nellie, but there is no mention of Anna his wife.
+She might have died giving birth to their son or she could have succumbed to the same disease that later killed her husband.
 Probably tuberculosis.

 Tuberculosis was incurable before antibiotics.
 The disease slowly killed its victims over a period of years.
 In the 1880’s, TB killed one out of seven people in the United States and Europe.
 Sanatoriums provided specialized care for TB patients and prevented the spread of the infectious disease.

 Sadly, both of Isaac’s children may have contracted tuberculosis from their parents.
 The 1880 Iowa Census contains an entry for newlyweds C.W.
 (Charles Wesley) and Ellen Sutherland in Adel.
 The household included Charles’ mother Margaret, his sister Marriah, and a seven year old boy named Robert.
 His nephew.

 Robert died just a few months later, March 14, 1881.

 I could find no record for Nellie until I happened upon the 1885 Colorado state census.
 A Nellie Sutherland is listed as the adoptive daughter of a family that ran a boarding house in Colorado Springs.
 One of the occupants of the household is a boarder with “Lung Trouble” or TB.
 Nellie’s age, place of birth, and her parents’ place of birth match Isaac’s daughter.